MD2Korg/CerebralCortex-Vagrant/README.md

 `Simple_driver.ipynb` provides an example to execute features contained in the CerebralCortex-DataAnalysis repository.

-Please have a look at the documentation for each of the obove features to get more insight into their functionality.
+Please have a look at the documentation for each of the above features to get more insight into their functionality.

-#### Senors needed for the different features
+#### Sensors needed for the different features
 The `phone_features` and the `gpsfeature` can be computed from the data by your phone.
 The `puffmarker` and the `rr_interval` require the data from the wrist worn MotionsenseHRV sensor.